Non-negative responsiveness: Runoff voting

 These two elections are an example of a center-squeeze, a class of elections where instant-runoff and plurality have difficulties electing the majority-preferred candidate.
-Here, the loss of support for Bottom policies makes the Top party more popular, allowing it to defeat the Center party in the second round of the second election.
+Here, the loss of support for Bottom policies makes the Top party more popular, allowing Bottom to defeat the Center party in the second round of the second election.

 Proportional rules

 Some proportional representation systems can exhibit negative responsiveness.
 These include the single transferable vote and some implementations of mixed-member proportional representation, generally as a result of poorly designed overhang rules.
 An example can be found in the 2005 German federal election.

 Frequency of violations

 The frequency of negative response will depend on the electoral method, the candidates, and the distribution of outcomes.

 Empirical analysis

 In the US, a 2021 analysis of instant-runoff elections in California between 2008 and 2016, as well as the 2009 Burlington, Vermont mayoral election, found an upward monotonicity anomaly rate of 0.74% (1/135) in all elections, 2.71% (1/37) when limited to elections going to a second round of counting and 7.7% (1/13) of elections with three competitive candidates.
 A more comprehensive 2023 survey of 182 American IRV elections where no candidate was ranked first by a majority of voters found seven total examples of non-monotonicity (3.8%), broken down into 2.2% (4/182) examples of upward monotonicity, 1.6% (3/182) of downward montonicity and 0.5% (1/182) of no-show or truncation (one example was both an upward and downward monotonicity failure).
 Two of those elections are also noted as specific examples below.